nonnaghcaz/gkit_cogs/README.md

 ## LICENSE

-The project is now licensed under [MIT](https://github.com/gannon93/gkit_cogs/blob/master/LICENSE).
+The project is licensed under [MIT](https://github.com/gannon93/gkit_cogs/blob/master/LICENSE).
+Feel free to alter this project anyway you see fit, as long as I am credited for the original work.

 ---